filipmilanovic/nba_database/README.md

 [params.py](utils/params.py).
 These scripts should be run in the following order to most completely develop the corresponding tables in the DB (approximate time per season in brackets):

-[scraping.teams.py](data/endpoint/teams.py) - gets the team data from `commonteamyears` and `teaminfocommon` and writes to `nba.teams` (30 seconds)
+[endpoint.teams.py](data/endpoint/teams.py) - gets the team data from `commonteamyears` and `teaminfocommon` and writes to `nba.teams` (30 seconds)

-[scraping.standings.py](data/endpoint/standings.py) - gets the season-by-season record and standings data from `leaguestandingsv3` and writes to `nba.standings`.
+[endpoint.standings.py](data/endpoint/standings.py) - gets the season-by-season record and standings data from `leaguestandingsv3` and writes to `nba.standings`.
 There is an issue with two teams ranked as the 5th seed in the West in 2001, so a [query](data/query/standings/fix_seeds.sql) is run to correct it (1 second)

-[scraping.games.py](data/endpoint/games.py) - gets game data from `scheduleLeaguev2` and writes the data to `nba.games`.
+[endpoint.games.py](data/endpoint/games.py) - gets game data from `scheduleLeaguev2` and writes the data to `nba.games`.
 Playoff series identifiers are grabbed from `commonplayoffseries`, although this is incomplete from 2001 and earlier, so a [query](data/query/games/add_series_info.sql) is run to populate the missing data (10 seconds)

-[scraping.playoffs.py](data/endpoint/playoffs.py) - accesses playoff series information from `playoffbracket` and writes the data to `nba.playoffs`.
+[endpoint.playoffs.py](data/endpoint/playoffs.py) - accesses playoff series information from `playoffbracket` and writes the data to `nba.playoffs`.
 The data is only tidy from 2020, so a [query](data/query/playoffs/add_teams_info.sql) is run to populate missing data (1 seconds)

-[scraping.players.py](data/endpoint/players.py) - gets all player information from `playerindex` and populates `nba.players` (instant)
+[endpoint.players.py](data/endpoint/players.py) - gets all player information from `playerindex` and populates `nba.players` (instant)

-[scraping.draft.py](data/endpoint/draft.py) - gets all draft information from `drafthistory` and populates `nba.draft` (instant)
+[endpoint.draft.py](data/endpoint/draft.py) - gets all draft information from `drafthistory` and populates `nba.draft` (instant)

-[cleaning.transactions.py](data/endpoint/transactions.py) - gets player transaction json with data from 2015 onwards from a static [NBA_Player_Movement](https://stats.nba.com/js/data/playermovement/NBA_Player_Movement.json) file and writes to `nba.transactions` (instant)
+[endpoint.transactions.py](data/endpoint/transactions.py) - gets player transaction json with data from 2015 onwards from a static [NBA_Player_Movement](https://stats.nba.com/js/data/playermovement/NBA_Player_Movement.json) file and writes to `nba.transactions` (instant)

-[scraping.lineups](data/endpoint/lineups.py) - gets all player logs from `playergamelogs`, then inserts them into `nba.lineups` (10 seconds)
+[endpoint.lineups](data/endpoint/lineups.py) - gets all player logs from `playergamelogs`, then inserts them into `nba.lineups` (10 seconds)

-[scraping.plays.py](data/endpoint/plays.py) - this scrapes the raw play-by-play rows from `playbyplayv2` for all game_id that appear within both the nba.games table, and the date range defined in [params.py](utils/params.py), then writes the data to `nba.plays`.
+[endpoint.plays.py](data/endpoint/plays.py) - this scrapes the raw play-by-play rows from `playbyplayv2` for all game_id that appear within both the nba.games table, and the date range defined in [params.py](utils/params.py), then writes the data to `nba.plays`.
 (20 minutes)

-[cleaning.plays_players.py](data/operation/plays_players.py) - this figures out which players were on the court at any point in time.
-Basketball Reference doesn't show substitutions at quarter/half breaks, so this looks through plays in each quarter, and figures out which players contributed/substituted.
-In some cases, a player plays an entire quarter without any contributions, so the box scores are scraped to figure out where the minutes discrepancies occur. (~45 minutes)
+[operation.plays_players.py](data/operation/plays_players.py) - needs to be rebuilt using the new tables

 [scraping.odds.py]() has been **deprecated** until a more reliable source is found